 Serving our Neighbors Year Round

-- Paper Bank – We order and assemble 60 bags of paper supplies to distribute monthly during a food pantry at Second United Presbyterian Church in Wilkinsburg.
+- Paper Bank – We previously ordered and assembled 60 bags of paper supplies to distribute monthly during a food pantry at Second United Presbyterian Church in Wilkinsburg, and now provide toiletries and paper goods to Wilkinsburg Community Ministry

 - Crop Walk Hunger Relief – We are one of the leading participants in the annual fundraising walk through Church World Services in Pittsburgh’s East End.

-- Advent offerings – During Sundays in Advent, Waverly invites leaders of local charities to speak about their programs, and church members take up a special offering to support them.
+- Advent offerings – During Sundays in Advent, Waverly invites leaders of local organizations to speak about their programs, and church members and the mission committee support them with a special offering.

 - Women’s Shelter Meals — Members serve meals at Miryam’s House in Uptown.